mark1neiman/compensation/README.md

 #### 20.12.22
 First commit - added all nesesary elements, js code is done, seems like everything works perfectly.
 Now i have to make scss styles for the form, maybe i will end this task today.

+Second commit - added scss, all thing except text part, are ready.
+Tommorow will end this.